-Thank you for buying an ESTATE® appliance.
+Thank you for buying a Roper® appliance.

-ESTATE appliances give you all the functionality of name brand appliances at a value price.
-To ensure you enjoy many years of trouble-free operation, we have developed this Use and Care Guide.
-It is full of valuable information on how to operate and maintain your appliance properly and safely.
+Roper appliances give you all the functionality of name brand appliances at a value price.
+To ensure you enjoy years of trouble-free operation, we developed this Use and Care Guide.
+It contains valuable information about how to operate and maintain your appliance properly and safely.
 Please read it carefully.
 Also, please complete and mail the Ownership Registration Card provided with your appliance.
-This will help us notify you about any new information on your appliance.
+This card helps us notify you about any new information on your appliance.